Pixboost/docs/quick-start-10-minutes-or-less.md

 Update all the **Image URLs** on your website that you wish to process through Pixboost according to the **Step 5** and [Image API](https://help.pixboost.com/api/) instructions.

-Apart from URL-based transformations we provide pixboost.js for more complex integration cases.
+Apart from URL-based transformations we provide [pixboost.js](web-dom/README.md) and [pixboost-react](react/README.md) for more complex integration cases.
 For more information please check our integration documentation [here](https://help.pixboost.com/integration/web-dom.html).